The Modern Hairbrush

 One of her roles in the movie was canvassing the areas of New York City to raise awareness.
 And fold people to attend suffrage meetings with a voting district.
 So you see, in addition to being a very young inventor.
 She was also instrumental in uplifting the rights of black women and all women of that time.

-Was she the first to develop the hairbrush?
+Was she the First to Develop the Hairbrush?

 Although she was not the primary to invent the hairbrush.
 As it has been around since the ancient Egyptians, she made significant modifications and altered hair care for the better.
 Her version of the hairbrush comprised synthetic bristles and an air chamber to reduce static.
 And further straightening here press synthetic bristles as opposed to animal hair.
-If you’re interested, you may also read this article: Long Hair Pug

 The standard material for brush magnums made the encounter much more durable and easier to clean.
 Synthetic material that lasted longer was much more potent, wouldn’t break as quickly, and could withstand water much better.
 The synthetic completed it easier to manipulate the placement of the bristles.
 The Modern Hairbrush